tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Rotten

-You are immune to all mundane diseases and have resist poison and negative energy 16+.
+You are immune to all mundane diseases and have resist poison and necrotic 16+.

 **Quirk:** Loves rotted meat.